Pari Miniature

-Pari Miniature (Parinisa Fazil gizi Asgarova; 16 October 1976, Babek district of Nakhchivan AR) — is a member of the Union of Artists of Azerbaijan, an Azerbaijani artist, the author of more than 1000 works, an Azerbaijani female miniature artist.
+Pari Miniature (Parinisa Fazil gizi Asgarova; 16 October 1976, Babek district of Nakhchivan AR) — is a member of the Union of Artists of Azerbaijan, an Azerbaijani artist, the author of more than 1000 works, an Azerbaijani female miniature artist., follower of the classical Tabriz miniature school.

 Her life and education

 Pari Miniature was born on October 16, 1976, in Babek district of Nakhchivan AR.
 In 1983, the artist received her primary education at the secondary school of Tazakend, Babek region, and completed her secondary education in 1993.
 In 1981–1991, she received her higher education at the Azerbaijan State University of Culture and Arts, where a number of new specialties were opened in painting, graphics, sculpture, art studies, as well as theater, cinema, culturology and artistic industrial arts, in 1993–1997.

 Pari Miniature has been a member of the Union of Artists of Azerbaijan since 2013.

 Activity

 Pari Miniature is one of the worthy successors of the miniature art registered in UNESCO as a common intangible cultural heritage of Azerbaijan, Turkey, Iran and Uzbekistan in 2020.
 During her university years, the artist studied the intricacies of the miniature carpet system with the help of her teacher, and devoted herself to miniature art.

 A number of international exhibitions of Pari Miniature were held in different years in Azerbaijan, as well as in many countries, and it was also a participant in many international exhibitions: